NethermindEth/general-agents-module/README.md

 - `setAddress(address)`.
 This method set the address that the signer can sign.
 - `allowTransaction(from, to, iface, id, inputs)`.
 This method prepare the a txn sent to `to` and signed from `from`.
 The transaction is ment to call the method `id` taken from the `iface` of the `to` contract passing the `inputs` as parameters. `receipt` will be the receipt returned by the transaction.
 - `denyTransaction(from, to, iface, id, inputs, msg)`.
 Same conditions of `allowTransaction` but in this case the transaction will be reverted with `msg` message.
-- `bindProvider(provider)`.
-This method is meant to syncronize the mocked data in the `provider` with the one in the signer.

 All the data you set in the signer will be used until the `clear` function is called.